2024-06-09

 examples

-most library functions return a special value to indicate that they have failed. the special value is typically -1, a null pointer, or a constant such as eof that is defined for that purpose. but this return value tells you only that an error has occurred. to find out what kind of error it was, you need to look at the error code stored in the variable errno
+most library functions return a special value to indicate that they have failed. the special value is typically -1, a null pointer, or a constant such as eof that is defined for that purpose. but this return value tells you only that an error has occurred. to find out what kind of error it was, one needs to look at the error code stored in the variable errno

 sph-sc-lib status